dzervoudakes/dztools/README.md

 ## Thought Process

 Over time, I've developed several frontend applications which tend to share the same code formatting, lint configurations, webpack configurations, etc.
-In an effort to ensure consistency and scalability, I've decided to create a shared single source of truth for the configs mentioned above.
+In an effort to ensure consistency and scalability, I've decided to create a shared single source of truth for the aforementioned configurations.

 ## Available Configurations